mikependon/RepoDB.NET/codes/implicitmappings.md

 <h5 class="center code-title">Implicit Mapping</h5>

-Make your models free from attributes by leveraging the implicit mapping functionality.
+Make your entity models free from any attribute by leveraging the implicit mapping functionality.
 [Learn more](/feature/implicitmapping)

 ```csharp
 public class Customer